Veterans Memorial Park

 To Rent the Shelter:

-- Shelters in the parks may be reserved in advance by signing a contract and paying the rental fee.To Book the Shelter, you must do so at The Cedar Falls Recreation and Fitness Center at 110 E. 13th St Cedar Falls
+- Shelters in the parks may be reserved in advance.To Book the Shelter, you may do so at The Cedar Falls Recreation and Fitness Center at 110 E. 13th St Cedar Falls or on-line

 About the Park